-This profile of Nick Goepper was published Wednesday - before he won a bronze medal in slopestyle skiing.
+This profile of Nick Goepper was published in 2014 before he won a bronze medal in slopestyle skiing.

 HIDDEN VALLEY, Ind. – Since when does the road to a Winter Olympics gold medal go through Hidden Valley, Ind., and Perfect North Slopes?

 The communities where Nick Goepper grew up and learned to ski are gearing up to cheer the 19-year-old at the Games in Sochi, Russia, on Thursday.

 Watch parties are planned at Hidden Valley Lake, Perfect North and homes around the area.
 Signs saying "Go for the Gold, Nick" and "Bring the Gold Back to Lawrenceburg" are posted on businesses and in front yards.

 Greater Cincinnati has had plenty of home-grown Summer Olympians and even some gold-medal winners (Nick Thoman, Heather Mitts, Mary Wineberg, Bryan Volpenhein, Gary Hall Jr., Amanda Borden, Joe Hudepohl, Jenny Kemp, Darrell Pace, Jerry Lucas, Mae Faggs, William Hubbard), but the list of previous home-grown Winter Olympians appears to start and end with figure skater Russ Witherby, who competed in ice dancing in 1992.